Cghlewis/data-mgmt-ed-research-book/_book/13-data-storage.md

     - Secure your devices [@otoole_data_2018; @princeton_university_best_2023].
       - Choose safe passwords to protect devices.
       - Do not leave devices open and unattended when working in the field.
-      - Have protection on your devices (e.g., up to date antivirus software, firewall, encryption).
+      - Have protection on your devices (e.g., up-to-date antivirus software, firewall, encryption).
-      - When working remotely, use password protected Wi-Fi and use secure connections (e.g., VPN, 2FA) when working with data files.
+      - When working remotely, use password-protected Wi-Fi and use secure connections (e.g., VPN, 2FA) when working with data files.
       - Any files stored on detachable media (e.g., external hard drives, CDs, flash drives) should typically be stored behind two locks when not in use (e.g., a locked file cabinet in a locked storage room).
     - Securely transmit data files.
       - When transmitting data, either internally or externally, it is important that you use secure methods, especially when data contain PII.
 As a general rule, no moderate or highly sensitive data should be transmitted via email.
-Use a secure, institution approved, file transfer method that includes encryption.
+Use a secure, institution-approved, file transfer method that includes encryption.

 ### Paper data {#store-paper}

 Working with paper data involves reviewing another set of decisions when planning for data storage and security.

 1. Choose a final storage location.
     - After reviewing available locations as well as applicable laws, policies, and agreements, you will want to consider additional criteria such as accessibility of the storage site, your physical storage size needs, storage costs, and the security of the location.
-Most commonly required for any files containing PII, is to store them behind two locks.
+Most commonly required for any files containing PII is to store them behind two locks.

 2. Consistently structure your file cabinets and folders.
     - While you may not have a style guide created for organizing physical folders and files, it is still important to consistently structure and name them for clarity.
 As an example, organize drawers by time period (e.g., wave 1), and further organize folders by data source (e.g., student survey).